sdellis/soupcon.salon/events/indivisible-meeting.md

 ---
-title: Indivisible Meeting
+title: Indivisible Community Gathering Potluck
 performer: Elizabeth O’Donnell
-abstract: "Community Gathering "
+abstract: Indivisible Community Gathering.
+All are welcome!
 image: /uploads/0.jpg
 author: Elizabeth O’Donnell
-date: 2023-03-19T20:00:14.201Z
+date: 2023-06-22T22:00:14.201Z
 approved: true
 ---
 Indivisible community meeting.
+All are welcome!

+It is the mission of Indivisible Lambertville New Hope, a 501(c)(4) corporation, to educate, motivate and activate constituents in the work to restore, preserve and extend democratic rights for all citizens.
+Indivisible Lambertville/New Hope seeks to provide our communities with the resources, power, and opportunities that encourage and enable ​sustained engagement in all levels of democracy.